JohnnBebe101/canaan-hotel-web/docs/ENV_SETUP.md

 - Generate a strong `SESSION_SECRET` using a secure random generator
 - Never commit `.env.local` to version control (already gitignored)
 - Use strong passwords for production environments

+🔒 **Feature Flags Security**:
+- Feature flags default to 'false' for safety - no accidental activations
+- Test features thoroughly in staging before enabling in production
+- Monitor logs when enabling new features for unexpected behavior
+- Use environment-specific flag values (dev: false, staging: selective, prod: tested-only)

 ## Development Server